Plymouth Albion R.F.C.: Current club

 They were promoted to National Division One in 2002, and finished third in the 2003–04 season.
 Observers say it was Plymouth Albion's best position nationally since the 1920s.
 On their way to promotion, the team went on a two-season unbeaten streak of over 50 games, starting when the club was in Division Three South and ending after their promotion to National Division One.

-The major local rivals are Exeter Chiefs who also have an impressive new stadium at Sandy Park perched above the services junction of the M5.
-Devon local derbies have become major popular events.
-Together these clubs have reinvigorated the passion for rugby in the county.
+The club's principal local rival is the Exeter Chiefs, whose home ground is Sandy Park, located near the M5 motorway.
+Matches between the two clubs are considered local derbies within Devon rugby.
+The rivalry has contributed to increased interest in rugby union in the country.

 Albion currently play in the National League 1, the third tier of English club rugby.
 The club have financial problems and only avoided entering administration early in 2015 following a cash injection of £250,000 by local businesses.
 Albion entered administration on 8 April 2016 and were deducted 30 pts by the RFU.
 Following administration they were taken over by former players, Bruce Priday and David Venables who put forward a business case to the RFU.
 Since then, Priday has moved to pastures new, whilst Max Venables is the club's Managing Director.

 The club also had a successful women's team and a new Under 18s Academy.
 They played their first game against a Cornwall XV in February 2019, finishing 50 – 7 victors.

 Throughout the 2020s, Plymouth Albion RFC has continued to rebuild its status as a prominent rugby club in the English game.
 Competing in National League 1, the club has placed increasing emphasis on sustainable growth, talent development, and deeper community connections.
 Under head coach Ryan Lamb, Albion has worked to develop a competitive squad, blending experienced players with young, emerging talent.

 The 2025–26 season marks a major milestone in the club’s long history — its 150th anniversary.
 Pre-season fixtures against Bridgend, Exeter Chiefs U23s, and St Austell form part of the club’s build-up to the new campaign.
 In May 2025, a testimonial event was held at Brickfields for prop Dan Pullinger, celebrating over a decade of service and more than 200 appearances in an Albion shirt.

 The club has also strengthened its leadership team across key operational areas.